snowkiterdude/petestechjourney/UTM_SETUP.md

 * Click the + button
 * Click Virtualize
 * Select Linux
-* select the arm64 ISO file we just downloaded and click continue
+* Select the arm64 ISO file we just downloaded and click continue
 * Give it 2048 MB of RAM and 2 vCPUs and click continue
 * Give it 32GiB of disk space and click continue
 * name the VM control-01